iotaledger/iota.go/README.md

 * `pow_c` for C based PoW

 PoW implementation in Go is always available.
+Make sure to define `LocalPoWFunc` in your provider settings (i.e. `HttpClientSettings`) if you want to use local PoW.

 ## Contributing

 We thank everyone for their contributions.
-Here is quick guide to get started with giota:
+Here is quick guide to get started with iota.go:

 ### Clone and bootstrap